ShivamThakker/Propaganda-Technique-Classification-in-News-Articles/README.md

 - We have used the SemEval2020 dataset for this project.
 - Firstly Preprocessed and extracted data from text files.
 - Four categories are selected: Loaded_Language, Exaggeration & Minimization (converted to Hyperbole), Flag-Waving (converted to Jingoism), and Doubt, while removing other categories from the original dataset.
-- The resulting dataset, named final.csv which have roughly 3300 rows, is available in the Datasets folder and is utilized for training the distilbert text-classification model.
+- The resulting dataset, named final.csv which have roughly 3300 rows, is available in the Dataset folder and is utilized for training the distilbert text-classification model.
-- The Project Dataset.csv which have roughly 500 rows, also uploaded in the Datasets folder, is utilized for training the zero-shot model.
+- The Project Dataset.csv which have roughly 500 rows, also uploaded in the Dataset folder, is utilized for training the zero-shot model.
 This dataset consists of 500 rows specifically curated for zero-shot model training, with approximately 100 rows manually selected for each label based on accurate labeling of the sentences.

 ## Model Results